mkanagha/lic-report/README.md

 # Inference
 From the LTspice simulation and analysis of the CS amplifier with a resistive load versus the CS amplifier with a PMOS current source (active load), we can draw the following conclusions:
 **Gain Improvement**:
-The gain of the CS amplifier with a passive resistor as the load is 2.2 V/V (6.8 dB).
-The gain significantly improves to 32 V/V (30 dB) when using a PMOS current source as an active load.
+The gain of the CS amplifier with a passive resistor as the load is 7.83  dB The gain significantly improves to 22dB when using a PMOS current source as an active load.
 This improvement is due to the higher output impedance provided by the active PMOS load.
 **Bandwidth Comparison**:
-The amplifier with a passive resistor has a bandwidth of approximately 100 MHz.
+The amplifier with a passive resistor has a bandwidth of approximately 4.1GHz.
-The amplifier with a PMOS current source has a bandwidth greater than 150 MHz.
+The amplifier with a PMOS current source has a bandwidth greater than 196GHz.
 The increased bandwidth in the PMOS load configuration is attributed to the improved output impedance.
 **Aspect Ratio Effects**:
 Increasing W/L of NMOS increases transconductance leading to higher gain.